-<<< conda initialize << in your ~/.bashrc file.
+in your ~/.bashrc file.

-While this is convenient if you always use that same conda (your Miniconda, your Anaconda or the pre-installed Anaconda), it does not allow you to safely use a different one.
+⚠ While this is convenient if you always use that same conda (your Miniconda, your Anaconda or the pre-installed Anaconda), it does not allow you to safely use a different one.

-If you want to be able to switch to a different conda, delete these lines from your ~/.bashrc file.

-You can re-execute conda initial there witching. '''

-• If you want to be able to switch back and forth, delete these lines and do not execute conda init (see below for recommended usage of the pre-installed full-fledged Anaconda).
+- If you want to be able to switch to a different conda, delete these lines from your ~/.bashrc file. - You can re-execute conda init after switching. - If you want to be able to switch back and forth, delete these lines and do not execute conda init (see below for recommended usage of the pre-installed full-fledged Anaconda).